 I am proud to see how far this work has progressed.
-I want to thank the many people who have worked with the CCG to support the development of the new pathway and have shared their experiences of the local health and care system - from screening to diagnosis to how to live well with Down's Syndrome.
+I want to thank the many people who have worked with the CCG to support the development of the new pathway and have shared their experiences of the local health and care system, from screening to diagnosis to living well with Down's Syndrome.